conor19w/Binance-Futures-Trading-Bot/README.md

 * [Set up windows to sync time once a day](https://www.makeuseof.com/tag/synchronise-computer-time-internet-custom-schedule-windows-7/#:~:text=Go%20to%20%3E%20Start%20and%20type,on%20the%20right%20hand%20side) if you don't do this binance will eventually reject orders with a timestamp error.
 ---
 # Contact me [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Check%20out%20this%20free%20Binance%20Trading%20Bot%20I%20found%20on%20Github%20&url=https://github.com/conor19w/Binance-Futures-Trading-Bot&hashtags=Trading,Bot,Trading_Bot,Cryptocurrency_Trading_Bot,Crypto,Bitcoin,Ethereum,Cryptocurrency,Binance,DOGE,dogecoin)
-* If you have any querys about anything, or need me to explain any blocks of code please reach out to me at wconor539@gmail.com.
+* If you have any queries about anything, or need me to explain any blocks of code please reach out to me on [Discord](https://discord.gg/jBu6thyP66).
 * If you have any suggestions or requests please reach out to me as well.
 [__Join My public Discord Server__](https://discord.gg/jBu6thyP66) __&__ [__Follow The Twitter__](https://twitter.com/futures_bot)
 * Want me to host a Bot for you on AWS, I have a [monthly tier](https://github.com/sponsors/conor19w) available for this join & I'll get in touch to get you set up 😃